 She toured the United States, running classes in all Sur la Table stores, has been consultant chef to the popular Caffè Nero chain for over 15 years and is a regular guest chef at RSJ restaurant in London.

 Having been raised with bread on the table at every meal, Ursula is a passionate baker.
 With Italian breads her speciality, she teaches both professionals and amateurs to make an array of national and regional breads from Ciabatta and Focaccia to volcanic Stromboli.
 She is the driving force behind National Breadmaking Week.

 She has appeared on many television programmes including Good Food Live, BBC Radio 4's The Food Programme, GMTV's Saturday Disney, Granada TV, and BBC North and has been profiled in a number of magazines.
 Ursula presented three programmes for HTV's cookery series Green Grow the Dishes.
-More recently, in 2013 she was a judge on the Italian episode of Royal Chef, a new series for Israeli television channel ‘Yes!’
+More recently, in 2013 she was a judge on Royal Chef, a new cookery series for Israeli television.

 A prolific author of more than 18 books, Ursula has also written for various publications, including Olive, BBC Good Food, The Observer and Taste Italia.
-Her books include 'Trattoria', 'La Dolce Vita', 'The New Family Bread Book', 'Ursula Ferrigno's Italian Cookery Course', and 'A Gourmet Guide to Oil and Vinegar', published October 2014.
+Her books include: 'Trattoria', 'La Dolce Vita', 'The New Family Bread Book', 'Ursula Ferrigno's Italian Cookery Course', 'A Gourmet Guide to Oil and Vinegar', and 'Flavours of Sicily' published in 2016.

-Ursula's most recent title is 'Flavours of Sicily', published by Ryland Peters & Small, 12th May 2016.
+Ursula's latest title is 'Lemons and Limes', published by Ryland Peters and Small, April 2017.